Add-ons¶

 Add-on automating the creation of GitHub releases.

-Based on the git branch found in the current working directory, it allows to
+Based on the git branch found in the current working directory, it allows to automatically create a GitHub prerelease and/or release and upload associated packages.

-Getting Started¶
+Getting Started

-To create a pre-release named latest
+To create a pre-release named latest:

 ci_addons publish_github_release --prerelease-packages "dist/*"